Dear WomenNC Supporter:

 WomenNC will need your help more than ever in the days and weeks to come to protect and improve the lives of women.
 To move forward in North Carolina, WomenNC empowers local community members, especially millennials, to advocate for city governments to equally benefit women and girls.

 With your support, we can help college students like Abby become world changers.
-Because of her year as a Commission on the Status of Women Fellow at WomenNC, Abby was unsure how to be an effective advocate for women.
+Before her year as a Commission on the Status of Women Scholar at WomenNC, Abby was unsure how to be an effective advocate for women.
 Abby’s year with WomenNC taught her independent research and project management skills, how to engage communities, and how to be a global advocate for NC women.
 Today, Abby continues to carry the mission of WomenNC.
 Abby works on Google’s Diversity and Inclusion team where she is increasing access to Computer Science education for girls.
 As Abby says, “Simply put, WomenNC’s Fellowship made me into a stronger woman.”

 Women make only 83 cents to each dollar earned by men